 2. Insufficiency; These fractures arise from the application of normal stress through a bone that is abnormal – such as mineral deficient or abnormally rigid.
 This is most prevalent in nutrient deficient and older population with osteoporosis and arthritis.

 The problem with bones is that they adapt a lot slower than muscles – when muscles can adapt and improve within a few weeks, bones can take a few months!
 This means that as your muscles improve and your lungs do too, you can go further and faster.
 The only problem with that is that your bones are still trying to adapt to the initial increase in training.
 This delta in adaptability can cause stress fracture in foot from running.

 Romani et al. Journal of Athletic Training 2002;37(3):306–314

 Your bones are the same, they get an increase in stress through them and think hey, I need to get stronger, but before your bones get stronger, just like insulating your walls, the current walls need to be taken downs first.

-In fact, there’s even a window of about a month where bone becomes weaker after an increase in training stress because of the way the body remodels bone, as described above.
-Your body first tears out some walls in the bone structure before it can put in new ones, much like remodeling your house.
+In fact, there’s even a window of about a month where bone becomes weaker after an increase in training stress because of the way the body remodels bone, as described above, which increases the risk of stress fracture in foot from running.

-Where do they happen?
+Where do Stress Fractures happen?

 Stress fractures in runners are most common in the shin bone, the navicular bone in the foot and the 2nd and 3rd metatarsals (long bones in the foot) – stress fractures through these three bones make up over 50% of all stress fractures.(1)